w3f/Grants-Program/applications/Bay_Aggregator.md

 Order splitting is not supported.
 Order splitting lets you divide your swap between multiple different liquidity routes.
 For example, 50% through DEX A, 50% through DEX B.

-Order splitting will considerably increase scope, which is why we leave it out for now.
-Though, it's definitely a feature we want to incorporate at a later stage.
+Implementing order splitting will increase the time to market, and we want to get a good product out for the community to use and share feedback on first with our MVP.

 ### Ecosystem Fit